jordymeow/ai-engine/readme.txt

 == Changelog ==

-= 1.8.7 (2023/10/22) =
+= 1.8.8 (2023/07/30) =
-* Add: Support of [Function Calling](https://meowapps.com/ai-engine/api/#function-calling) in the AI Engine API.
-* Fix: Import Embeddings was not displaying progress accurately, and some error messages were wrong.
+* Add: Public API.
+This is really beta, use with caution (and the endpoints might change).
 * 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
 * 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
 Thank you!

+= 1.8.7 (2023/07/22) =
+* Add: Support of [Function Calling](https://meowapps.com/ai-engine/api/#function-calling) in the AI Engine API.
+* Fix: Import Embeddings was not displaying progress accurately, and some error messages were wrong.

 = 1.8.6 (2023/07/20) =
 * Add: New JS API filter: [ai.reply](https://meowapps.com/ai-engine/api/#js-filters).